 To humanely control feral cat colonies throughout its service region, Second Chance operates a TNR program which involves the humane "trap", "neuter" and "return" of feral cats.
-The program also involves testing and vaccinating the cats against contagious disease, thus promoting healthy colonies while reducing health risks to domestic cats.
+Learn more about what a feral cat is and about our humane program below.

 A stray cat is not a feral cat.
 A stray is a cat who has been abandoned or who has strayed from home and become lost.
 Stray cats can usually be re-socialized and adopted.